Best Channel 4 dramas in November 2024

 Drama | Comedy | Crime

-Why you should watch: Nina Sosanya, Stephen Wright, Laura Checkley and Ron Donachie as fellow prison guards mix things up nicely.
-Sabrina Barr of Metro commended Screw’s mastery of balancing danger and humour; The Telegraph called it “Porridge played straight”.
+Why you should watch: This is one of the better prison dramas out there.
+The six-part mini-series from Channel 4 stars Nina Sosanya, Stephen Wight, Laura Checkley and Ron Donachie as prison guards in this "impeccably observed show about life on the wing" (The Guardian).
+Sabrina Barr of Metro commended Screw's mastery of balancing danger and humour.
+Meanwhile, The Telegraph called it "Porridge played straight".
+Like BBC One's Time, this series proves once again that the prison environment is ripe for a drama, only Screw has more laughs.

 Available now